yoshidayasutaka/mcp/src/cost-analysis-mcp-server/README.md

-# awslabs MCP Cost Analysis Server
+# Cost Analysis MCP Server

 An AWS Labs Model Context Protocol (MCP) server for Cost Analysis of the AWS services